Praneeth-Gandodi/ProjectFlow/AI_README.md

 ## 1. Project Overview

 **Project Name**: ProjectFlow
-**Description**: A single-user, browser-based project management and idea-tracking application.
-It uses the browser's `localStorage` for all data persistence, meaning there is no backend database.
+**Description**: A single-user, browser-based project management, idea tracking, and learning dashboard.
+It uses the browser's `localStorage` for all data persistence.
 The application is built as a Single Page Application (SPA) experience using Next.js with the App Router.

 ## 2. Core Technologies & Libraries